 You will arrive at Tribhuvan International Airport.
 After customs, immigration procedures and baggage claim, a representative from Sampurna will greet you upon leaving the arrivals terminal, welcoming you and transferring you to your hotel (Check-in: 1400 hours).

-(Optional: Early morning an optional Mount Everest flight tour – The Highest Mountain on Earth).
+(Optional: Early morning you could take an optional Mount Everest flight tour – The Highest Mountain on Earth).

-Today we visit the most important monuments of the Nepalese capital.
-Visit the Kumari Palace (Living goddess) where the Kumari acknowledges their greetings from her balcony window, Kathmandu Durbar square (The World Heritage site) filled with the temples, courtyards & palace of the Malla Kings, who ruled over the city.
-The palace is known as Hanuman Dhoka, the statue of Monkey god adjoining to the palace entrance.
-The main courtyard of the palace is the place where Kings of Nepal were crowned and have their coronations solemnized.
+Visit Kathmandu Durbar square (The World Heritage site), the most important monument of the Nepalese capital in an open-air museum, the Kumari Palace (Living goddess) where the Kumari acknowledges their greetings from her balcony window, filled with the temples, courtyards & palace of the Malla Kings, who ruled over the city.
+The palace is known as Hanuman Dhoka, the statue of the Monkey god adjoins the palace entrance.
+The palace’s main courtyard is where the Kings of Nepal were crowned and had their coronations solemnized.

-Next to the palace we have gigantic figure of Kal Bhairab (the God of Destruction) and beautiful temples.
+Next to the palace, we have a gigantic figure of Kal Bhairab (the God of Destruction) and beautiful temples.

-We will visit the Patan Durbar Square (World Heritage Site), the city of fine arts & craft in metal, stone, terracotta, officially known as Lalitpur Metropolitan City and one of the largest cities of Nepal, it is famous for its rich cultural heritage, where you will see in its ancient palace with golden gate and window, temples of Krishna, Shiva, Golden temple (Hiranya Barna Mahabihar) as well as monasteries & beautiful courtyard.
+We will visit Patan Durbar Square (World Heritage Site), the city of fine arts & crafts in metal, stone, and terracotta, officially known as Lalitpur Metropolitan City and one of the largest cities in Nepal, it is famous for its rich cultural heritage, where you will see in its ancient palace with golden gate and window, temples of Krishna, Shiva, Golden temple (Hiranya Barna Mahabihar) as well as monasteries & beautiful courtyard.
 Overnight at hotel.

 In the morning at the arranged time, transfer to the airport for departure to Bhutan, on arrival you will receive at Paro Airport (7,000ft) and then transfer to Thimphu, drive through the beautiful valleys of Paro and Thimphu to the capital of Bhutan - Thimphu.